dagmawibabi/dblogs/public/blogs/A month in Better Auth.md

 1. Middlewares in Better Auth

    Just like endpoints and database adapters, we have another internal tool we use to build middlewares.
 It is a very straightforward, powerful and comfortable way to implement middlewares.
-It abstracts things enough that you’re more concerned into the quality and function of the middleware than other things.
+It abstracts things enough that you’re more concerned about the quality and function of the middleware than other things.

    After plugins, middlewares are one of the best ways to learn how Better Auth works.
-I bult a middleware earlier on to to check usage limits of Stripe customers for our upcoming Usage Based Billing feature and doing so has really helped me understand Better Auth even more.
+I bult a middleware earlier on to check usage limits of Stripe customers for our upcoming Usage Based Billing feature and doing so has really helped me understand Better Auth even more.

    ![image](../images/AMonthInBetterAuth/image5.png)

 2. [Vitest](https://vitest.dev/)

-   If you don't need to write tests, you're most likely not doing something important.
+   > If you don't need to write tests, you're most likely not doing something important.

    If you look through Better Auth’s repo you’ll see it’s filled with tests and this is extremely important for us.
 So many people and companies depend on us and tests allow us to make sure what we’ve implemented is working well and safe before it gets merged and into the hands of thousands.

    In Better Auth, it’s almost impossible to build without tests.
 Infact you really can’t make a good contribution without a good set of test cases invovled with it.
 It made me appreciate tests even more and dig deeper so I could write very effective tests to the things I contribute.